Zinrelo/slate/source/index.html.md

 Attribute | Type | Description
 --------- | ---- | -----------
-merchant_id | string | Partner ID of your account
 user_email | string | Email of the user
 first_name | string | First name of the user
 last_name | string | Last name of the user
-dob | string | Date of birth of user, if available address_line1 | string | User address, if available address_line2 | string | User address, if available city | string | name of city, if available state | string | state name, if available country | string | country name, if available phone_country_code | string | international country code for phone, if available phone_number | string | user’s phone number, if available zipcode | string | location’s zipcode, if available user_id | string | Unique identifier for user passed by merchant user _status | string | Current status of the user redeemed_points | integer | Points redeemed by the user
+dob | string | Date of birth of user, if available address_line1 | string | User address, if available address_line2 | string | User address, if available city | string | Name of city, if available state | string | State name, if available country | string | Country name, if available phone_country_code | string | International country code for phone, if available phone_number | string | User’s phone number, if available zipcode | string | Location’s zipcode, if available user_id | string | Unique identifier for user passed by merchant user _status | string | Current status of the user redeemed_points | integer | Points redeemed by the user